astoreyai/ai_scientist/tutorials/09_qualitative_research/README.md

 3. What factors facilitate or hinder recovery?
 4. How do individuals navigate setbacks during recovery?

-**✓ Checkpoint**: Open-ended question suitable for theory generation.
+**Checkpoint**: Open-ended question suitable for theory generation.

 ---